goneri/ansible-wisdom-service/README.md

 Then you can build the django image or just run `make docker-compose`.

+## Enabling postprocess with Ansible Lint

+You can enable postprocess with [Ansible Lint (ARI)](https://github.com/ansible/ansible-lint) for improving the completion output just by setting the environment variable `ENABLE_ANSIBLE_LINT_POSTPROCESS` to True

 ## Application metrics as a Prometheus-style endpoint

 We enabled the Prometheus endpoint to scrape the configuration and check the service status to build observability into the Lightspeed service for monitoring and measuring its availability.